btholt/complete-intro-to-react-v9/lessons/06-advanced-react/B-error-boundaries.md

+---
+description: >-
+  Learn how to effectively handle errors in React using Error Boundaries with class components, which are crucial for catching API errors and 404s when you cannot use hooks.
+Discover best practices and how to implement error boundaries to improve your React application's resilience against malformed data.
+keywords:
+  - React Error Boundaries
+  - API errors
+  - React class components
+  - componentDidCatch
+  - React Error Handling
+---
 Frequently there's errors with APIs with malformatted or otherwise weird data.
 Let's be defensive about this because we still want to use this API but we can't control when we get errors.
 We're going to use a feature called `componentDidCatch` to handle this.
 This is something you can't do with hooks so if you needed this sort of functionality you'd have to use a class component.

 This will also catch 404s on our API if someone give it an invalid ID!